-- Providing supporting document wherever needed, i.e., cover letters, table of contents, abstracts, etc.
+- Providing supporting documents wherever needed, i.e., cover letters, table of contents, abstracts, etc.

 - Providing your organization’s background and services in a statically-clear manner

-- Building a strong study design with clear aims and goals that manages to spark the reviewer’s interest
+- Building a strong study design with clear aims and goals that manage to spark the reviewer’s interest

 6. Be Smart with Time